FFrabetti/Cooperative-container-migration/docs/cooperative stateful migration.md

 ```

 ### Writable dedicated volumes ###
-Because of the assumption introduced in the previous sections, writable volumes content is strictly associated with a specific user, therefore we may obtain a previous version of it just from a past migration of the same service/container.
+Because of the assumption introduced earlier, writable volumes content is strictly associated with a specific user, therefore we may obtain a previous version of it just from a past migration of the same service/container.

-Each volume has a GUID from which it can be identified across the cluster and over changes of its content, i.e. different versions: each version is defined by the volume's GUID and a timestamp; because the same containerized service is never executed on multiple nodes at the same time, this couple uniquely identifies a volume version.
+Each volume has a GUID from which it can be identified across the cluster and over changes of its content, i.e. through different versions: each version is defined by the volume's GUID and a timestamp; because the same containerized service is never executed on multiple nodes at the same time, this couple uniquely identifies a volume version.

 Again, a simple way to implement this data structure is by exploiting Redis Sorted sets with timestamp as ranking criterion.
 Here a revisited version of the pseudo-code from above: